Reproductive toxicity: Lead

 Lead, a heavy metal that can exist in both organic and inorganic forms, and is associated with adverse effects on male libido, erectile disfunction, premature ejaculation and poor sperm quality.
-Lead is also associated with negative effects on the female reproductive system particularly for pregnant people.
+Lead is also associated with negative effects on the female reproductive system particularly for pregnant women.
 Elevated blood lead levels can increase risk of preeclampsia and miscarriage and can lead to birth defects.
 Lead is believed to predominantly affect male reproduction by the disruption of hormones, which reduces the quantity of sperm production in the seminiferous tubules.
 It has also been proposed that lead causes poor semen quality by promoting the generation of reactive oxygen species such as hydrogen peroxide due to lipid peroxidation, which can cause cellular damage.
 Lead can be found in contaminated soil, water, as well as manufactured goods like jewelry, toys, and paint.
 Common routes of exposure are inhalation and digestion, though dermal exposure can occur albeit less frequently.
 Occupational exposures remain a high risk, particularly for industries such as battery/electronic recycling, construction, mining, smelting, and welders or any other industry which interacts with lead.
-Families and cohabitants of the above workers may be at risk of take-home exposure and may need to take precautions to avoid reproductive impacts.
+Families and cohabitants of the above workers may be at risk of take-home exposure and may need to take precautions to avoid reproductive effects.